 Scott JZ, Nakamura RM, Mutch J, Davajan V: The cervical factor in infertility: diagnosis and treatment.
 Fertil Steril 28:1289, 1977.

 Speichinger JP, Mattox JH: Homologous artificial insemination and oligospermia.
 Fertil Steril 27:135, 1976.

-FAQs from users: 'I have tubal patency in only one tube.
+FAQs from users: 'When is AI recommended?', 'I have tubal patency in only one tube.
 Can I become a mother through IUI?', 'Can you undergo IUI with moderate asthenozoospermia?' and 'How is ovulation monitored to determine the best day for insemination?'.